AryanP45/PublisherSubscriber/README.md

   - 404 Not Found: Topic or subscriber not found.
   - 500 Internal Server Error: Error occurred while unsubscribing.

+##### 4. Get All Topics and Subscribers

+This API retrieves all topics along with their subscribers.

+- **Endpoint**: `GET /api/all`
+  Try with live link: https://publishersubscriber.onrender.com/api/all
+- **Responses**:
+  - 200 OK: Successfully retrieved all topics with subscribers.

 #### Driver Function

 A driver function has been implemented to demonstrate the flow of the application.
 Below is a simple example: